sinefunc/hyde-legacy/manual/Introduction/TemplateLanguages.md

 Layouts
 -------

-Layouts are supported for these languages.
+Layouts are supported for HAML, Markdown, Textile and ERB languages.

 ...